wearecancan/react-native-matomo/README.md

 [Piwik](http://piwik.org) is the leading open source web analytics platform that gives you valuable insights into your website's visitors, your marketing campaigns and much more, so you can optimize your strategy and experience of your visitors.
-This relies on the native [Android SDK](https://github.com/piwik/piwik-sdk-android) for Piwik and this README page is heavily inspired by it.
+This relies on the native [Android SDK](https://github.com/piwik/piwik-sdk-android) and on the native [iOS SDK ](https://github.com/piwik/piwik-sdk-ios) for Piwik and this README page is heavily inspired by it.

 ## Getting started